DaHN 2018 rules

 -Jacket must be free of significant damage or wear, and should be worn with gorget and hard elbow protection either over or underneath.

 -Men are required to wear a groin cup, women are encouraged to wear a hard plastron underneath a jacket.

 -Knee protection must be secure on the legs, and shin coverage is recommended.

 -Gloves must be free of obvious damage that could risk the safety of a competitor, and must be vetted as appropriate for the weapon being used.
-Light padded gloves (Lacrosse, Hockey, etc.) are not appropriate for the Longsword tournament, but may be used in the Sword and Buckler or Dussack tournament.
-In Sword and Buckler, they are only acceptable on the buckler hand.
-An unpadded glove is acceptable for the Smallsword tournament.
+Light padded gloves (Lacrosse, Hockey, etc.) are not appropriate for the Longsword or Messer tournament events, but may be used in the Single Rapier or Cane tournament events.
+An unpadded glove is acceptable for the Single Rapier tournament.

 -Staff may, at any time, ask to re-evaluate gear and make a determination about whether the competitor is permitted to continue with the equipment or if the competitor needs to find a replacement piece of equipment.
 The responsibility to find a replacement for the damaged equipment is upon the competitor, and a failure to replace the failed equipment in a reasonable time frame may result in the competitor being dismissed from the tournament.
 Duels at High Noon staff will attempt to assist and accommodate to the best of their ability,